tiptoppress/category-posts-widget/readme.txt

 == Changelog ==
 [Read more on our blog ...](http://tiptoppress.com/category/category-posts-widget)

+= 4.9.1 - Mai 12th 2019 =
+* Load more Ajax API
+* Data range filter
+* Text, if there is no post
+* CSS excerpt length - line-clamp
+* CSS image crop - object-fit
+* Fluid image: Thumb width relative to the post width in percentage
+* One thumb dimension can be left empty
+* Admin UI: Button to add post details placeholder
+* Admin UI: Set / find thumbnail size buttons: +, ¼, ½, 2x, -, ratio and Media sizes

 = 4.8.5 - April 02nd 2018 =
 * Fixed Tabs not working